API reference tutorial overview

-In this API reference tutorial tutorial, we’ll work on creating five common sections in REST API reference documentation: resource description, endpoints and methods, parameters, request example, and response example and schema.
+In this API reference tutorial, we’ll work on creating five common sections in REST API reference documentation: resource description, endpoints and methods, parameters, request example, and response example and schema.
 To provide some context (and to continue with our sample documentation scenario), we’ll structure the information from the new endpoint to document into these five sections.

 Tutorial workflow map

-The topics include a workflow map to help guide and orient you each step of the way.
+The tutorial here includes a workflow map to help guide and orient you each step of the way.

-Now that you have an idea of the tutorial, let’s get going with the first section: Resource description.
+Now that you have an idea of the tutorial, let’s get started with the first section: Step 1: Resource description.